dret/webconcepts/concepts/link-relation/subsection.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/subsection"
 title:         "Link Relation: subsection"
+concept-name:  Link Relation
+concept-value: subsection
 description: "Refers to a document serving as a subsection in a collection of documents."
 ---